microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

    ![VSTS Demo Generator](images/1.png)

 1. Provide a name for your project.
 Paste, the Octopus URL (VM's DNS URL) that was created previously, API Key and click on **Create Project**.

 1. Once the project is provisioned, click the URL to navigate to the project.

    ![VSTS Demo Generator](images/DemoGen.png)

-   >Note: This URL will automatically select Octopus template in the demo generator.
-If you want to try other projects, use this URL instead - https://vstsdemogenerator.azurewebsites.net/
+   {% include note.html content= "This URL will automatically select Octopus template in the demo generator.
+If you want to try other projects, use this URL instead - [https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/)" %}

 ## Exercise 1: Configure Deployment Target in Octopus Server